Login Sign in

 English Bulldog sticking out tongue

-While any dog can develop a yeast infection, certain breeds, including West Highland White Terrier, Poodle, Cocker Spaniel, Basset Hound, and Dachshund appear to be predisposed to yeast problems.
+Any dog can develop a yeast infection.
+But some breeds like the West Highland White Terrier, Poodle, Cocker Spaniel, Basset Hound, and Dachshund are more prone to it.
 Additional factors that are risk factors or causes of yeast infections in dogs include:

 • Living in an area that is hot and humid